Nandan108/dto-toolkit/docs/BACKLOG.md

 - [072] Add support for flexible error handling and error collection, so adapters can support native framework error handling.
 - [078] Introduce PresencePolicy to clear up semantics around `null` vs `missing` input values.
 - [073] Refactor DTO pipeline methods (from*, with*) to get psalm happy w/o suppress.
+- [074] Consider renaming or aliasing Validate namespace to Assert, and revise namespace aliasing suggestions.

 ---